Solve each rational inequality. Give the solution set in interval notation.

 Rational Inequalities

-Rational inequalities involve expressions with variables in the denominator.
-To solve them, you must find values of the variable that make the inequality true while ensuring the denominator is not zero, as division by zero is undefined.
+Rational inequalities involve expressions where variables appear in the denominator.
+Solving them requires finding values of the variable that make the inequality true, while ensuring the denominator is never zero to avoid undefined expressions.